 In my multidisciplinary practice, I investigate how the sentient body perceives and presents (versus represents) meaning (versus message) through firsthand experience - as seen in the selection of projects below.

 I am captivated by parasites – the organisms themselves, “depraved and unprincipled insects with cruel cunning and ingenuity surpassed only by man” (John Brown, 1898) – as well as by the other parasitic relationships upon which our world turns, in the fields of sociology, linguistics, economics, architecture and politics.

 My reading list ranges from Robert Desowitz’s New Guinea tapeworms and Jewish Grandmothers to John Brown’s Parasitic wealth or money reform: A manifesto to the people of the US and to the workers of the world, and from Cormac McCarthy’s Language as virus to William S. Burroughs’ The ticket that exploded.
-And I shall investigate the work of bio-artists such as Suzanne Lee, Rose-Lynn Fisher, Jae Rhim Lee, Heather Barnett, Eduardo Kac, and Stelarc.
+And I shall investigate the work of bio-artists such as Suzanne Lee, Rose-Lynn Fisher, Jae Rhim Lee, Eduardo Kac, and Stelarc.

 Tantaslized by the Trypanosome parasite – all gossamer fins gliding weightlessly through the bloodstream – I hope to create wearable art / costumes based on parasite aesthetics, and forge a new relationship to gravity through aerial training.

 I shall start a blog with which to record my unearthings and reflections, and meet with curator Annie Jael Kwan who will mentor me in my process.
 Through Annie, I will also receive support from the Asia Art & Activisim network that has been set up in partnership with Iniva and LADA.

 A durational live performance: 9 days, 2 hours each day

 "The Performance Arcade: Counter Narratives"; Wellington Waterfront; Wellington, New Zealand.
 2018